machinateur/twig-block-validator/README.md

 ## How to validate

-The validation can be performed by calling the CLI or command (``).
+The validation can be performed by calling the CLI or command (`twig:block:validate`).
  Here's it's synopsis:

 ```
-$ bin/shopware-beaver shopware:twig-block:validate -h
+$ bin/twig-block-validate -h

 Usage:
-  shopware:twig-block:validate [options]
+  twig:block:validate [options]

 Options:
-  -t, --template-path=TEMPLATE-PATH        Twig template path to load (multiple values allowed)
+  -t, --template=TEMPLATE          Twig template path to load (multiple values allowed)
-  -c, --validate-path=VALIDATE-PATH        Twig template path to validate (multiple values allowed)
+  -c, --validate=VALIDATE          Twig template path to validate (multiple values allowed)
-  -r, --default-version[=DEFAULT-VERSION]  The version number required
+  -r, --use-version[=USE-VERSION]  The version number required
   -h, --help                       Display help for the given command.
 When no command is given display help for the list command
       --silent                     Do not output any message
   -q, --quiet                      Only errors are displayed.
 All other output is suppressed
   -V, --version                    Display this application version
       --ansi|--no-ansi             Force (or disable --no-ansi) ANSI output
   -n, --no-interaction             Do not ask any interactive question
   -e, --env=ENV                    The Environment name. [default: "dev"]
       --no-debug                   Switch off debug mode.
       --profile                    Enables profiling (requires debug).
   -v|vv|vvv, --verbose             Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

+### Which CLI to use

+There are a total of three different CLIs available:

+- `bin/shopware-beaver`:
+  A shopware integrated CLI.
+  - Runs a full shopware-aware CLI (in `dev` env), which supports all built-in twig extensions.
+  - If used inside a project directly as a bundle, it supports any custom functions, blocks, etc.
+- `bin/console`:
+  A symfony CLI application.
+  - Runs a symfony kernel with symfony framework and debug commands (in `dev` or `test`).
+  - Only supports the twig extensions that are available in the symfony context.
+- `bin/twig-block-validate`
+  - Runs only the `twig:block:validate` command as standalone application.
+  - Only supports the twig extensions that are available in the symfony context.

 ## Standalone